isene/hp-41_icebox/README.md

 The function NXXX cahnged name in version 1H to NX for saving two key strokes :-) I added the N? to query address 4100 (it shows the current NoV config).
 The function NBS (NoV Block Switch) was added to be able to switch to a new config and restore Main Memory to a file named “N” in the new RAM block in one function.
 NBS is a prompting function that only accepts input in the ranges 000-003, 100-103 and 200-203.
 An input outside these ranges results in “DATA ERROR”.
 If the file “N” or the function HGETA are not found, a “NONEXISTENCE” is displayed.
 If you switch the ROM block (first of the three digits prompted for), the message “CALC OFF” is briefly displayed to remind you that you need to turn the calc off and on to complete the ROM block switch.

-Feel free to use the ICEBOX1H.ROM or tweak it’s source (GPLv3 license).
+Feel free to use the ICEBOX1H.ROM or tweak it’s source.
 The User Manual should contain what you need to make use of the module.

 The ICEBOX uses XROM number 4.
 If this conflicts with another rom you use, you may use alternative ICEBOX roms with XROM #20 or #16.